Animal Emotions

 • “Is there a scholarship program?”

-Yes, but unfortunately it’s closed now.
+Yes, there is, but unfortunately, that opportunity is closed now.

-• ā€œWhat if I change my mind?ā€
+• “What if I change my mind?”

 This course comes with a 30-day Money Back Guarantee.
 So, don’t look at joining this course like a risk!